ArhanChaudhary/qter/media/paper/paper.typ

 We enhance the speed of puzzle operations through the use of puzzle-specific SIMD on AVX2 and Neon instruction set architectures.
 Namely, the `VPSHUFB` instruction on AVX2 and the `tbl.8`/`tbl.16` instructions on Neon perform permutation composition in one clock cycle, enabling for specialized SIMD algorithms to compose two Rubik's Cube states @qter-simd2 and test for a Cycle Combination Solver solution @qter-simd1.
 They have both been disassembled and highly optimized at the instruction level.
 Additionally, the puzzle-specific SIMD uses compacted representations optimized for the permutation composition instructions.
 For example, it uses a representation of a Rubik's Cube state that can fit in a single `YMM` CPU register on AVX2 and in the `D` and `Q` CPU registers on Neon.

 Pruning table generation also uses puzzle-specific SIMD.
 To generate a pruning table on the corners orbit, we need to use a different Rubik's Cube representation because we don't want to waste CPU caring about what happens to edges.
-So, every orbit has its own specialized SIMD representation and algorithms.
+So, every orbit has its own specialized SIMD representation and SIMD algorithm modifications.

 *We leave the precise details at the prescribed references; we defer our discussion of how the SIMD algorithms work for a later revision.*